sappelhoff/pyprep/docs/matlab_differences.rst

 data.
 MNE's :func:`mne.filter.filter_data` offers similar functionality, but with two key differences:

-1) MNE's method of FIR filter design is slightly different, resulting in slightly higher FIR filter orders in EEGLAB than in MNE for the same input values.
+1) MNE's method of FIR filter design has minor differences, resulting in slightly lower FIR filter orders than EEGLAB for the same input values (e.g. 845 instead of EEGLAB's 847).
 2) EEGLAB's ``pop_eegfiltnew`` only applies the filter to the signal forwards, resulting in minor phase shift in the filtered signal.
 By contrast, MNE defaults to applying the filter both forwards and backwards, eliminating any